 You should fill out the account information as much as you can with your target keywords and descriptions.
 You should even consider including a link to your website.
 Provide information on why people should follow you and listen to what you have to say.
 This description can only be 160 characters.
-You should include that you are a San Diego cosmetic surgeon in your description.
-It is important that you incorporate personal details too, so people can relate to you as a person, not just a doctor.
+You should include that you are a San Diego personal injury lawyer in your description.
+It is important that you incorporate personal details too, so people can relate to you as a person, not just an attorney.
 For example, include the city in which you were born and raised or identify your favorite sports team.
 Show them that you are human!

 When you are picking out your username, choose something that you want to use as your social media brand.
-That could be your name, but a better approach would be to create a username that contains your geo-location and what you do, such as San Diego cosmetic surgeon or Dallas rediologist.
+That could be your law firm's name, but a better approach would be to create a username that contains your geo-location and what you do, such as San Diego injury lawyer or Dallas divorce attorney.